-Lead author Adele Pentland in the field paraloiding a section of the crest and upper jaw bone from Ferrodraco.
 Ferrodraco lentoni (Lenton's iron dragon) is the third Australian pterosaur to be named, with all three named species coming from western Queensland.
 The specimen was nicknamed Butch after the late Mayor of Winton, Graham 'Butch' Lenton who died several months after the discovery.
 The species' name lentoni was chosen in recognition of his staunch support of western Queensland's regional communities.

-The research on Ferrodraco is being spearheaded by Museum palaeontologist Adele Pentland as part of her PhD in vertebrate palaeontology through Swinburne University of Technology.
+The research on Ferrodraco is being spearheaded by Australian Age of Dinosaurs Museum palaeontologist Adele Pentland as part of her PhD in vertebrate palaeontology through Swinburne University of Technology.
 According to Ms Pentland, who has extensively researched Australia's pterosaurs, the skeleton of Ferrodraco is exceptionally well preserved and comprises five partial vertebrae, eight limb bones, a large portion of the jaw, skull and crest, and 40 isolated and partial teeth.